d53dave/csaopt/README.md

 C++ prototype in this repo was commit [6c922f](https://github.com/d53dave/csaopt/tree/6c922f933eceb8992e9acae36f1767336c56209f).

 ## Notes
 ¹ Only AWS EC2 and local GPUs are currently supported.
 Pull reqeusts are welcome.

+² There are plans to move to [ECS](https://aws.amazon.com/ecs/) once ECS supports nvidia-docker **or** docker allows more capabilities in plugins so that nvidia-docker can provide a proper docker plugin.